xonq/mycotools/mycotools/USAGE.md

 <br />

-You can download NCBI SRA's by acquiring NCBI's SRA tools, making sure `fastq-dump` is included in your PATH, and then running:
+You can download NCBI SRA's after downloading NCBI's SRA tools and making sure `fastq-dump` is in your PATH:

 ```bash
 ncbiDwnld.py --sra -i <REFERENCE>
 ```

 You can create a file with SRA ID's or BioProject, etc. Basically any query that is unique and sufficient to acquire the SRRs of interest.
-For paired-end reads, append `-pe` to the command.
+For paired-end reads, include `-pe`.

 <br /><br />